 The Role of OT in Skilled Nursing Facilities

-Have you ever wondered about the role of OT in skilled nursing facilities, or SNFs?
+Have you ever wondered about what role occupational therapy plays in skilled nursing facilities, or SNFs?
+Have you been considering working as a SNF rehab OT yourself?
 If so, this article is for you!

-We’ll dive into what a SNF is, what an occupational therapist SNF position entails, and what types of patients OTs typically see at SNFs.
-We will also include some tips for OTs and OT students looking to work in the SNF setting.
+We’ll dive into what a SNF is, what an occupational therapist SNF position entails, and what types of patients OT practitioners typically see at SNFs.
+We will also include some tips for practicing OTs and OT students looking to work in the SNF rehab setting.

 What is a Skilled Nursing Facility (SNF)?